RaphaelOlivier/Multilingual_NMT/README.md

         * `nmt.py` : data loading, model loading or initialization, and decoding functions
     * `multi`, `shared` and `transfer` : other models with their own versions of the `nmt.py`, `nmtmodel.py` and `config.py` files.
 They correspond respectively to multiple-encoder multitask, shared-encoder multitask, and transfer learning approaches.

+## Usage
+### Prerequisites :
+* numpy>=1.15.1
+* pytorch 0.4.1
+* tqlm
+* docopt
+* nltk
+* sentencepiece

+### Before running
+To use that code, you should have an additional `data` folder in the root, with :
+    * the WMT 2015 data files for Azeri, Belarussian, Galician, Turkish, Russian and Portuguese, in `data/bilingual`
+    * (unused) wikipedia data for Azeri, Belarussian, Galician in `data/monolingual`
+    * initially empty `data/vocab` and `data/subwords` folders.

+### Run the code
+All scripts are run from the main directory.
+Before the first launch, run `python code/subwords.py`, then `python code/vocab.py`.
+Models can be trained with `./scripts/train.sh` amd run with `./scripts/decode.sh`.
+Every option is decided by editing the `config.py` file, or if specific to a mode the other config files.

+### Play with options
+Here are the main options to be changed
+* Change the low-resource language used with `config.language` (az, be or gl)
+* Decode on test file with `config.test = True` (otherwise dev file)
+* Change mode with `config.mode` between `normal`, `shared`, `transfer`, or `multi`. `shared` mode correspond to alternate minibatch sampling.
+* Activate or deactivate subwords with `config.subwords`
+* Deactivate the use of helper language with `config.use_helper = False`.
+Only for normal mode. `True` actually correspond to shared encoder multitask with concatenated corpuses.